ali-ghanbari/ASM-Ext/readme.md

 graphs they contruct, our control-flow graph construction algorithm does not include `TryCatchBlock`s inside the graphs it builds.

-The package `controlflow.analysis' contains two important classes `CHA` and `CFGBuilder` that are responsible for control flow analysis.
+The package `controlflow.analysis` contains two important classes `CHA` and `CFGBuilder` that are responsible for control flow analysis.
 The class `CHA` offers a method `doCFA` that builds a call graph of the object program based on class hierarchy information that is gathered during class loading.
 The class `CFGBuilder` receives a method, and construct a control-flow graph for the method.
 The control-flow graph has not only